 The authors consider what, and who, are present in these encounter spaces and examine how pre-existing perceptions about differences in social identity, positionality and knowledge can affect engagement, equity and research outcomes.

-Dr Sarah Hall is a Senior Lecturer in Human Geography at the University of Manchester, UK
+Sarah Marie Hall is Senior Lecturer in Human Geography at the University of Manchester

-Ralitsa Hiteva is a Research Fellow at the Science Policy Research Unit at the University of Sussex, UK
+Ralitsa Hiteva is Research Fellow at the Science Policy Research Unit at the University of Sussex

-Introduction ~ Dr Sarah Marie Hall and Dr Ralitsa Hiteva;
+Engaging with policy, practice and publics: an introduction ~ Sarah Marie Hall and Ralitsa Hiteva;

 Dwarfism expectations: intersections of gender, disability and (hetero)sexuality in engagements with potential participants ~ Erin Pritchard;